foremetric/foremetric/README.md

 Foremetric returns ownership and the income back to the human.

 ⚠️ This repository is archived.
-Active development moved to github.com/foremetric-dev Current repos: foremetric-specs foremetric-frontend foremetric-backend foremetric-core
+Active development moved to github.com/foremetric-dev
 ---

 ## The Problem